-Logic assessments require no prior knowledge, as they focus upon testing general intelligence and exploring the approach taken to tackle complex problems.
+Logic assessments require no prior knowledge, as they focus on testing general intelligence and exploring the approach taken to tackle complex problems.
 They assess both cognitive ability and mental agility as they are usually timed, requiring a steady working pace and accuracy under pressure.

-Some logic test publishers offer employers the chance to tailor their tests to best suit the needs of the company recruitment process.
+Some logic test publishers offer employers the chance to tailor their tests to best suit the needs of the company's recruitment process.
 This may involve selecting your set of questions from a large question bank, or incorporating pertinent information or data into the questions posed.

 Logic tests can be used post-application in the early stages of the recruitment process or alongside your candidate interviews as part of an assessment centre day for many positions from pilots to account managers.